Japanese tea ceremony: Venues

 A 4.5-mat room is considered standard, but smaller and larger rooms are also used.
 Building materials and decorations are deliberately simple and rustic in wabi style tea rooms.
 Chashitsu can also refer to free-standing buildings for tea.
 Known in English as tea houses, such structures may contain several tea rooms of different sizes and styles, dressing and waiting rooms, and other amenities, and be surrounded by a tea garden called a roji.

 Seasons

 Seasonality and the changing of the seasons are considered important for enjoyment of tea and tea ceremony.
-Traditionally, the year is divided by tea practitioners into two main seasons: the sunken hearth (炉, ro) season, constituting the colder months (traditionally November to April), and the brazier (風炉, furo) season, constituting the warmer months (traditionally May to October).
+Traditionally, tea practitioners divide the year into two main seasons: the sunken hearth (炉, ro) season, constituting the colder months (traditionally November to April), and the brazier (風炉, furo) season, constituting the warmer months (traditionally May to October).

 For each season, there are variations in the temae performed and utensils and other equipment used.
 Ideally, the configuration of the tatami in a 4.5 mat room changes with the season as well.

+During the sunken hearth season, the Chajin opens the sunken hearth in the middle of the tea room.
+Water is heated using the sunken hearth.
+The sunken hearth is the only form of heat in the room during the winter.
+During the brazier season, water is heated in a raised brazier.
+The weather determines the exact time to use the sunken hearth or brazier.
+During the time of year when the brazier does not provide enough heat to the room for the guests to be warm, but the hearth was too warm, the Chajin could cover the hearth with the lid, and put the brazier on top of it.